-9. Partly unoccupied properties
+11. Partly unoccupied properties

-- 9.1 Where part of a property is unoccupied for a short time the council has discretion to reduce the rates on a property by awarding rate relief in respect of the unoccupied part of the property.
-The council will ask the Valuation Office Agency to apportion the rateable value between the occupied and unoccupied parts of the property. - 9.2 In deciding whether to award a rate relief the following factors will be considered: - (a) The reasons for the part occupation - (b) The expected duration of any part occupation - (c) Previous awards to the same organisation - 9.3 The rate relief can apply for a maximum of 6 months for industrial properties and a maximum of 3 months for non-industrial properties.
+11.1 Where part of a property is unoccupied for a short time the council has discretion to reduce the rates on a property by awarding rate relief in respect of the unoccupied part of the property.
+The council will ask the Valuation Office Agency to apportion the rateable value between the occupied and unoccupied parts of the property.

+- 11.2 In deciding whether to award a rate relief the following factors will be considered: - (a) The reasons for the part occupation - (b) The expected duration of any part occupation - (c) Previous awards to the same organisation - 11.3 The rate relief can apply for a maximum of 6 months for industrial properties and a maximum of 3 months for non-industrial properties.

-10. Policies and procedures
+12. Policies and procedures

-- 10.1 For any award of discretionary rate relief, as set out in sections 4, 5, 6 and 8 applicants must ensure that: - There are relevant policies such as child protection, safeguarding, health and safety, codes of practice - They must adhere to the Equality Act 2010 and Disability Discrimination Act to legally protect people from discrimination in the workplace and in the wider society. - All of the organisations employed staff must be paid the current national living wage as a minimum - 10.2 Where an application is received from an organisation that is the subject of an investigation by a relevant regulator, such as the Charity Commission, we will make a decision once the outcome of the investigation is decided.
+- 12.1 For any award of discretionary rate relief, as set out in sections 4, 5, 6 and 8 applicants must ensure that: - There are relevant policies such as child protection, safeguarding, health and safety, codes of practice - They must adhere to the Equality Act 2010 and Disability Discrimination Act to legally protect people from discrimination in the workplace and in the wider society. - All of the organisations employed staff must be paid the current national living wage as a minimum - 12.2 Where an application is received from an organisation that is the subject of an investigation by a relevant regulator, such as the Charity Commission, we will make a decision once the outcome of the investigation is decided.

-11. Applications
+13. Applications

-- 11.1 An application must be made in the format prescribed by the council and include any supporting evidence the council considers necessary.
-This could include audited accounts and recent bank statements. - 11.2 Where requested information and evidence is not supplied the Council will not make an award.
+- 13.1 An application must be made in the format prescribed by the council and include any supporting evidence the council considers necessary.
+This could include audited accounts and recent bank statements. - 13.2 Where requested information and evidence is not supplied within one month the application for rate relief will be refused.

-12. Awards
+14. Awards

-- 12.1 Any reliefs awarded will be applied directly to the business rates account. - 12.2 Reliefs will cease and any overpaid rate relief will be recovered where: - (a) The applicant ceases to be liable for business rates, - (b) The property for which relief is granted becomes empty, - (c) The use of the property changes - (d) The aims, or objectives of the organisation changes or it ceases from activities which the Council considers to meet the above eligibility criteria - (e) The organisation ceases trading
+- 14.1 Any reliefs awarded will be applied directly to the business rates account. - 14.2 Reliefs will cease, and any overpaid rate relief will be recovered where: - (a) The applicant ceases to be liable for business rates, - (b) The property for which relief is granted becomes empty, - (c) The use of the property changes - (d) The aims, or objectives of the organisation changes or it ceases from activities which the Council considers to meet the above eligibility criteria - (e) The organisation ceases trading - (f) There is a change in circumstances, for example a change in the rateable value - (g) The applicant no longer meets the eligibility criteria for am award, for example they lose their CASC status